 By knowing fundamental drivers in the marketplace, you can adapt this to your trading strategy and outlook going forward.
 By having these industry experts do the research for you, it can greatly benefit your longer-term views on commodities that you are trading.

-Ultimately, there are a lot of choices out there, some of which are better at specific processes.
-Some are built for speed, some are built for analysis, some have live newsfeeds built into them, and many other features.
+You should pay attention to the best futures trading platforms offered by a broker that you are looking to do business with.
+These days, most brokerage firms will provide multiple platforms.
+There are a lot of choices out there, some of which are better at specific processes.
+Some are built for speed, some are developed for market analysis, and some have live newsfeeds built into them.

 But the market is not rational.
 For that reason, sudden movements to the up- and downside happen every day.